home-assistant/home-assistant.io/source/getting-started/index.markdown

 ### {% linkable_title Suggested hardware%}

 We will need a few things to get started with installing Home Assistant.
-For best performance, we suggest the latest Raspberry Pi 3 Model B+.
+The latest Raspberry Pi model makes a good and affordable starting point for your home automation journey.
 Links below are linking to Amazon US.
 If you're not in the US, you should be able to find these items in web stores in your country.

 - [Raspberry Pi 3 Model B+](http://a.co/ak2SQor) + [Power Supply](https://www.raspberrypi.org/help/faqs/#powerReqs) (at least 2.5A)
 - [Micro SD Card](http://a.co/gslOydD).
 Get one that is Class 10 as they are more reliable.
 Size 32 GB or bigger recommended.